China Sets Tariffs On $60 Billion In U.S. Goods, Retaliating Against U.S. Duties

 Chinese state television on Tuesday reported that the government has decided to impose tariffs of 5 percent to 10 percent on $60 billion worth of U.S. products, starting on Monday.
 The tariffs will apply to 5,207 items.

 If the U.S. continues to raise its tariffs, China will respond in kind, the report said.
+That sets the stage for yet another set of tariffs.
+Trump on Monday also threatened to add levies on about $267 billion of additional imports if China retaliated.

 "The Chinese side reiterates that the aim of imposing these tariffs is to prevent trade frictions from escalating and it is a measure of last resort against American unilateralism and trade protectionism," the Chinese state television report said.

-In a post on its wesbsite, China's Commerce Ministry accused the U.S. of causing an "economic emergency" in China, and forcing China to retaliate.
+In a post on its wesbsite, China's Commerce Ministry accused the U.S. of causing an "economic emergency" in China and forcing China to retaliate.

-In announcing the U.S. tariffs against China on Monday, President Trump said China's trade practices, such as forcing U.S. companies to transfer technology to Chinese firms, "plainly constitute a grave threat to the long-term health and prosperity of the United States economy."
+In announcing the U.S. tariffs against China on Monday, Trump said China's trade practices, such as forcing U.S. companies to transfer technology to Chinese firms, "plainly constitute a grave threat to the long-term health and prosperity of the United States economy."
+Those tariffs, targeting $200 billion in Chinese goods, will start at 10 percent and rise to 25 percent in 2019 if China does not make concessions.

-But a senior Trump administration official said Monday that, while it seeks changes in China's trade policies, the U.S. is "not trying to constrain China's growth. ...
+A senior Trump administration official said Monday that, while it seeks changes in China's trade policies, the U.S. is "not trying to constrain China's growth. ...
 We remain open to negotiations.
 We hope that China will come to the table and address the concerns we have raised."

 U.S. business officials are continuing to express concerns about the escalating trade war.